robertgregg3/atai/README.md

 # Atainr Data Visualisation

 This showcases some basic Data visualisation skills using D3 charting library.
 Created in 2021.
-Layout is a basic dashboard with navigation in teh sidebar.
+Layout is a basic dashboard with navigation in the sidebar.

 ### Features include: